 - To remove mucus from the nose.

-This disease has no cure since it is transmitted through a virus.
+This disease has no cure because it is transmitted through a virus.

-- The Chickens should be vaccinated at the age of one day and vaccinated every 2 to 3 months.
+- The Chickens should be vaccinated at the age of one day and treated every 2 to 3 months.

 - Isolate chickens that are sick and old.